segmentio/segment-docs/src/connections/destinations/catalog/actions-accoil-analytics/index.md

 To start using the Accoil destination:

-1. In your Segment workspace, navigate to the Catalog page and search for "Accoil Analytics".
+1. In your Segment workspace, navigate to the [Catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog/){:target="_blank"} and search for "Accoil Analytics".
 2. Select Accoil Analytics from the results and click **Add Destination**.
 3. Choose the Segment source you want to connect to Accoil.
 4. Navigate to your Accoil dashboard and find your API Key under **General Account Settings**.
 Copy this API Key.